ItBurnsWhenICommit/lancer-mcp/docs/TESTING_STRATEGY.md

 ## Overview

-This document describes the testing strategy for the Project Indexer MCP server, including the use of pre-indexed fixtures for fast, reproducible integration tests.
+This document describes the testing strategy for the Lancer MCP server, including the use of pre-indexed fixtures for fast, reproducible integration tests.

 ## Testing Philosophy